Karykes: Legacy

 The revolt of Karykes was one of the last events of empire-wide importance that took place in Byzantine Crete.
 Thereafter until the Venetian conquest (1205) the island was a provincial backwater.

-The revolt of Karykes may be related to the origins of the twelve Cretan noble families of the Archontopoula, who claimed a privileged position in Venetian Crete in the 13th century.
-They are probably descended from archontopouloi (soldiers of tagma founded by Alexios I) settled on Crete as pronoiars.
-There is a forged 13th-century document that records how an emperor named Alexios sent a force of 100 ships to force rebellious Crete to submit to his son and the twelve families.
-The document confuses Alexios I and Alexios II, among other things, but it appears to refer to a historical revolt in Crete.
+It has been suggested by some modern historians that the revolt of Karykes may be related to the origins of the twelve Cretan noble families, who claimed a privileged position in Venetian Crete in the 13th century.
+There is a forged 13th-century document that records how an emperor named Alexios sent a force of 100 ships to force rebellious Crete to submit to his son, assisted by twelve families.
+The events described to not apply exactly neither to Alexios I nor Alexios II, among other things, but it appears to refer to a historical revolt in Crete.
 It describes the Cretans as refusing to pay taxes and expelling imperial officials, but the revolt cannot certainly be identified with the revolt of Karykes.